espressomd/espresso/doc/sphinx/system_setup.rst

 .. math:: \sigma_p^2 = 2 \frac{kT}{\gamma} \cdot \Delta t

 Each velocity component random walk variance :math:`\sigma_v^2` is defined by the heat
 component:

 .. math:: \sigma_v^2 = \frac{kT}{m}

-Note, that the velocity random walk is propagated from zero at each step.
+Note that the velocity random walk is propagated from zero at each step.

 A rotational motion is implemented similarly.
 Note: the rotational Brownian dynamics implementation is compatible with particles which have